Druii is the singular form of Druid (Plural) but I as did this Author often use the more accepted common form of "Druid" for both.

 (Yes Druii do meditate and used nature's sweet voices to help)

-sadness played upon his brow.
+A cloud of dubious sadness played upon his brow.
 His breast heaved with

 emotion.
 He sighed.
 Raising an eye of devotion, with a mien of reverence, he exclaimed, " Father of Nature ! give me the power of judging aright,— grant me the knowledge of things !""